Renovation of Herringbone, Mosaics & Versailles Pannels

 Refitting The Blocks

-Wood Floor Repairs - Parquet, Mosaics & Panels
+Wood Floor Repairs for Parquet, Mosaics, Boards

 If there is a height differences between the blocks, especially where old meets new – the reclaimed blocks – start with G24.
 Recommendations come to sand with the grain, but herringbones and various other patterns could make this a bit problematic.
 However, the various sandings you will have to do will sort this.